jmlew/nx-angular-ngrx-nestjs-base/README.md

 - Navigate to `http://localhost:4200/` for the main frontend.
 - Navigate to `http://localhost:3333/api/` for the mock API backend.

+> NB: You may need to kill the port previously run by Node if an error persists which claims the port is still in use

+- Web app server: `kill $(lsof -t -i:4200)`
+- Mock API server: `kill $(lsof -t -i:3333)`

 ## Build

 Run `npm run build` to build the project.